mwj8410/web-app-demo/README.md

 ### Other Technology

 - Docker: makes managing environments and deployments easier, safer, and more consistent.
+I'm using it here because I don't want ta locally 'installed' postgres instance and looking forward at CI and prod requirements.
 - Docker-Compose: Docker is 90% of what you need.
 After than some way of managing configuration in a consistent way is needed.